wp-plugins/jetpack-widget-visibility/readme.txt

 = You may also like =

-* [Jetpack Sharing](http://wordpress.org/plugins/jetpack-sharing/) - Share content with Facebook, Twitter, and many more.
+* [JP Sharing](http://wordpress.org/plugins/jetpack-sharing/) - Share content with Facebook, Twitter, and many more.
-* [Jetpack Gravatar Hovercards](http://wordpress.org/plugins/jetpack-gravatar-hovercards/) - Show a pop-up business card of your users' gravatar profiles in comments.
+* [JP Gravatar Hovercards](http://wordpress.org/plugins/jetpack-gravatar-hovercards/) - Show a pop-up business card of your users' gravatar profiles in comments.
-* [Jetpack Omnisearch](http://wordpress.org/plugins/jetpack-omnisearch/) - A single search box, that lets you search many different things.
+* [JP Omnisearch](http://wordpress.org/plugins/jetpack-omnisearch/) - A single search box, that lets you search many different things.
-* [Jetpack Markdown](http://wordpress.org/plugins/jetpack-markdown/) - Write in Markdown, publish in HTML.
+* [JP Markdown](http://wordpress.org/plugins/jetpack-markdown/) - Write in Markdown, publish in HTML.

 == Installation ==

-1. Install Jetpack Widget Visibility either via the WordPress.org plugin directory, or by uploading the files to your server.
+1. Install JP Widget Visibility either via the WordPress.org plugin directory, or by uploading the files to your server.
-2. Activate Jetpack Widget Visibility through the 'Plugins' menu in WordPress.
+2. Activate JP Widget Visibility through the 'Plugins' menu in WordPress.
 3. That's it.
 You're ready to go!

 == Screenshots ==